Hearing that you or someone close to you has cancer can be a distressing experience.

-Please register your interest with FORCE Oncology Support Specialist Paul Grace on 01392 406168 or by email at email@example.com
+Please register your interest with FORCE Oncology Support Specialist Paul Grace on 01392 406168 or by email to email@example.com

 Mindfulness is about being fully in the present moment.
 It helps to develop our awareness moment by moment and to face our experiences as they actually are, rather than coloured by anxiety about the future and preoccupation with the past.